jonasjohansson/11.igem.se/pages/wiki/collaborations.md

 Did you know that the term “memetics” was first proposed by evolutionary biologist Richard Dawkins in 1976?
 He then offered a theory regarding how cultural information evolves and is transmitted from person to person. iGEM Spring Festival, organized by iGEM Bonn celebrated this by using memes to communicate science. iGEM Memes has gained much attention over the last year, all thanks to the creator, iGEM Stockholm 2018.
 We seized the moment to present our project-poster and gained valuable feedback, along with several great memes to add to the collection!

-## Nordic iGEM Conference _17-18 May — iGEM DTU Copenhagen_
+## Nordic iGEM Conference _17-18 May — University of Copenhagen_

-In beautiful June, as studies end and lab work begins, the Copenhagen team hosted the Nordic iGEM conference NiC.
+In beautiful June, as studies end and lab work begins, the iGEM DTU Copenhagen team hosted the Nordic iGEM conference NiC.
 All Nordic teams that took part were allowed to pitch their project, practice being on stage, and receive feedback from their peers.
 This was one of the first opportunities to present to a broad audience of scientific minds.
 Exciting!
 Beyond the pitch, there was also a poster exhibition and presentation, and apart from the professional feedback we received, we were able to make friends, some of which turned into strong collaborations like the ones with Lund for Synthethics and Uppsala for Bench to Bedside event.

 ## Biohackathon _2 Aug — iGEM Vilnius_